nhreimer/nxvfxvst/Readme.md

 * Midi Generator that pushes events on a different thread in order to simulate VST's Processor thread.
 * Ability to run in Standalone (for testing only) and VST3 Plugin
+* Multichannel support
 * Infinite shader chaining
+* Each shader can be assigned user-specified midi notes for triggers
 * JSON serialization for importing/exporting (via clipboard at the moment)
 * Real-time visual effects that synchronize to midi
   * Blur (Gaussian -- directional, strength, brighten, adjustable blur granularity)